The Intervention: Helping an Alcoholic Relative

 Recovery from alcohol addiction is not an easy task and the consequences of relapse can be devastating, even deadly.
 You need to draft a recovery plan because without any solid plan you cannot leave this addiction.

 Fighting alcohol addiction is hard when triggers for cravings are everywhere, so you need proper support and a specific strategy to get out.
 The most effective treatment is a merger of individual and group therapy.
 As this recovery facility stresses out, a proper motivational center for an addicted person is very effective as they will be engaged in full-time rehabilitation, without the temptations often found with outpatient programs.
-An addicted person should also visit a clinical psychologist or any other motivational counselor.
+An addicted person should also visit a clinical psychologist or get any other drug and alcohol counseling.
 Because initially, there is a need to figure out what was the reason for his addiction.